-HB33 has continued Disadvantaged Pupil Impact Aid (formerly Economic Disadvantaged Funding) and Career Technical funding.
+HB33 has continued Disadvantaged Pupil Impact Aid (formerly Economic Disadvantaged funding) and Career Technical funding.
 In addition, new restricted funds have been added under "Restricted Categorical Aid" for Gifted, English Learners (ESL), and Student Wellness.
-We have estimated revenues for these new restricted funding lines using current May funding factors and using the simulations from the Department of Education and Workforce for FY25.
 The amount of DPIA is limited to a 50% phase in growth for FY24 and 66.67% in FY25.
-We project funding to grow with the continued phase-in of the Fair School Funding Plan for FY26-FY28.
+We have flat-lined funding at FY25 levels for FY26-FY28 due to uncertainty on continued funding of the current funding formula.